regiscord/biblicalinstitute.info/InTheBeginning/0120 How did God resolve the cursed inheritance.md

 *Ex 22:9; Dt 1:32; 28:52; 2 Ki 18:5, 22, 30; 19:10; 1 Ch 5:20; 9:26; 2 Ch 13:18; 14:11; 20:20; Job 4:18; 12:20; 15:15; Ps 4:5; 9:10; 13:5; 21:7; 22:4, 5, 9; 25:2; 26:1; 28:7; 31:6, 14; 32:10; 33:21; 37:3, 5; 40:3, 4; 52:7, 8; 55:23; 56:3, 4, 11; 62:8; 65:5; 78:22; 84:12; 86:2; 91:2; 112:7; 115:9, 10, 11; 118:8, 9; 119:42; 125:1; 143:8; Pr 3:5; 16:20; 22:19; 28:25; 29:25; Is 12:2; 26:3, 4; 30:12, 15; 31:1; 36:7, 15; 37:10; 50:10; Je 2:37; 7:4, 14; 13:25; 17:5, 7; 28:15; 29:31; 39:18; 46:25; 49:4, 11; Eze 33:13; Da 3:28; 6:23; Zep 3:2; Mt 27:43; 2 Co 1:9; Heb 2:13*

-#### Our main problem is we think we are gods, being able to manage our own life and deciding what is good and evil.
+#### Our main problem is we think we are gods, being able to manage our own lives and deciding what is good and evil.

 ##### Heb 5:14
 >But solid <font color="orange">food</font> is for the mature, who because of practice have their senses <font color="orange">trained to discern good and evil</font>.

-We train to discern good and evil in His Word
+We train in His Word to discern good and evil.
+By trusting in Him and not in ourselves.

 #### Let’s take responsibility for our mistakes, and humble ourselves before God, and not blame others for our actions like Adam and Eve did.